Glyphack/Glyphack/content/synced/my-inventions-the-autobiography-of-nikola-tesla/index.md

 He was a playful kid.
 He created toys for himself and played in nature.
 The whole family moved to a bigger, Gospic, after his brother died in a horse riding accident.
-And this made him miss the country side.
+And this made him miss the countryside.

 These are some of the fun memories: